 From clothing to tech and everything in-between, here are the best running-related gifts under a hundred bucks:

 1. Nathan Neutron Fire Headlamp

 Brighten up your nightly runs with this Neutron Fire headlamp from Nathan.
-It not only lights up the path in front of you but also increases the ease with which motorists can see you.
+It not only lights up the path in front of you, but also makes you more visible to motorists.

-The light has a primary LED bulb which projects a 115-lumen spotlight along with two side strobes.
+The light has a primary LED bulb that projects a 115-lumen spotlight, along with two side strobes.
 The strobes can be adjusted between red, green and blue light.
 These different colors allow you to see in virtually any lighting and weather conditions.

 Five lighting modes are available: low, medium, high, spring and strobe.
 By adjusting the settings as needed, you’ll be able to always see in front of you without unintentionally blinding motorists with a harsh light.

 The stretchable band keeps the light securely in place on your head.
-Plus, a bounce-free design keeps the light beam steady when running on uneven terrain.
+Plus, a bounce-free design keeps the light beam steady, even when running on uneven terrain.

 Three AAA batteries provide about 30 hours of power.
 Aside from all-around durability, the headlamp is also water resistant.